The Best in Tanzania

 Onesmo Lukumay

 Onesmo began working with Rick and Judi in various positions in 2004.
-His roots in the Maasai culture mean his knowledge of wildlife is matched with a keen understanding of the oral history of the region’s people and how they came to settle in Arusha.
+His roots in the Maasai culture mean his knowledge of wildlife is matched by a keen understanding of the oral history of the region’s people and how they came to settle in Arusha.
 Guests like his great sense of humor as well!

 “I have such deep respect and affection for Onesmo.
 He personally made our trip very fulfilling.
 I can think of no more effective ambassador for his company or his country.
 I can say with pleasure; the best lesson I learned on safari is that I have family in Africa.
 Many branches extend from the same tree.”